FriendsAtDawn/valley/content/en/de-otros-lados/infeccion.md

 ## The PDF/A plan --- Or: I love it when a plan comes together!

-According to the Accord, when we upload a file from our computer, it is re-encoded into PDF/A.
+According to the Resolution on the e-Expedient, when we upload a file from our computer, it is re-encoded into PDF/A.

 This does not happen.